 At the same time, technological advancements such as The East African Marine Cable System (TEAMS), EASY, Seacom and the Lower Indian Ocean Network (LION2), have been instrumental in boosting Kenya’s internet connectivity penetration.
 They have also greatly enriched connectivity to the United Arab Emirates, Uganda, Tanzania, and Rwanda.
 Some of these companies have their base stations and cables running through privately owned or community land.

 Land for Sale in Mombasa: Beach and Town Plots

 The real estate market in this coastal city is vibrant and competitive, and both local and foreign investors are rushing to grab a piece of the fast selling properties.
 These include beachfront plots, town plots, farmlands, and commercial land for sale that are located further inland.
-It also includes many houses and apartments for sale and rent
+It also includes many houses and apartments for sale

 The land sale available is suitable for personal and commercial purposes.
-With regard to commercial purposes, several plots on offer are ideal for setting up high end or mid-range resorts, social amenities such as schools, health centres or mixed use developments such as Vipingo Ridge.
+With regard to commercial purposes, several plots on offer are ideal for setting up high end or mid-range resorts, social amenities such as schools, health centers or mixed use developments such as Vipingo Ridge.